 Prospectus/outline.
-Prior to class time (by 9:59 AM) on Feb.
-11th, please submit via Quercus a detailed outline.
+Submit via Quercus a detailed outline.
 In the outline, your research question should be clearly stated.
 The outline should also include several topic sentences for the body of your paper, along with detailed notes on supporting documentation for the topic sentences.
-See a barebones example for the outline under the assignments tab on Quercus.
+See a bare-bones example for the outline under the assignments tab on Quercus.
 Your outline should be more filled out than the example.

 Draft.
-Prior to class time (by 9:59 AM) on Mar.
-18th, please submit via Quercus a complete rough draft of your research paper.
+Submit via Quercus a complete rough draft of your research paper.
 You will be sharing a copy of your draft with another student for peer review.
 Since we'll be doing peer review, and these will be graded, it's important to get your draft done on time so that you can participate in the peer review.
 See the instructions and grading rubric for the draft on Quercus.

 Peer review.
-Prior to class time (9:59 AM) on Apr.
-1st, please submit via Quercus your peer review of your partner's paper.
+Submit via Quercus your peer review of your partner's paper.
 Get the instructions and the set of questions to answer for the peer review from the assignments tab on Quercus.

 Final version.
-Prior to class time (9:59 AM) on Apr.
-8th, please submit via Quercus the final draft of your research paper.
+Submit via Quercus the final draft of your research paper.